From MMA talent to boxing prospect and back - Antonio Caruso

 When I'm not in camp preparing for a fight, I’m less strict.
-I do reward myself sometimes, some pie in the weekend is not taboo.
+I do reward myself sometimes, some pie on the weekend is not taboo.
 But other than an occasional cheat, I’m disciplined in my diet.
 I do try to not go over a certain weight limit.

 On top of that, nutrition isn’t only about weight gain or weight loss.
-The quality of the foods is very important to me.
+The quality of the food is very important to me.
 Not just to be the best athlete, but to be the best me.
 I want my body to be 100 % all the time, to be constantly at my peak.
 So, I try to get all the best foods in me.
-For example: I eat turmeric and black pepper every day and avoid eating red meat with every meal.
-I also make sure to always have the right amount protein, fats and carbs.
+For example, I eat turmeric and black pepper every day and avoid eating red meat with every meal.
+I also make sure to always have the right amount of protein, fats and carbs.

 Dr Peacock, my strength and conditioning coach, helped me with my diet during the training camp for my last fight.
 Other than that, I do a lot of research myself.
 I write down things that work for me in a notebook.
 I’ve kept such notebooks since I was 17.

-Out of fight camp I usually fast between 8 PM and 8:30 AM for health benefits.
+Out of fight camp, I usually fast between 8 PM and 8:30 AM for health benefits.
 If you eat constantly, your digestive system doesn’t get any rest.
 It’s like working out your muscles.
 You cannot do bicep curls all the time; they will break down.
 It’s the same with your organs, they need some rest from time to time.
 The intermittent fasting also helps me a bit with limiting my calories.
 I have Greek –Italian roots, I love my food.
 With intermittent fasting I can still enjoy my pasta, my bread, etc. without overeating.

 Do you take any supplements?
 If so, which ones and what are the reasons to take them?